hipe/tmx/lib/skylab/tan-man/doc/issues.md

 [#088]       #done same issue as below with graph use [#087]       #done setting a starter doesn't remove the last one [#086] #open on first test run with an empty "[tmx root]/tmp/", the
-               event of creating the tmpdir breaks the comprehensive test run [#085]       #done #list-API make methods conform to [#bs-029.E] [#084]       #parent-node: [#024] of node ..
+             event of creating the tmpdir breaks the comprehensive test run (tricky because the test that is the first to build the grammar files varies based on "how" we're running the tests..)
+[#085]       #done #list-API make methods conform to [#bs-029.E] [#084]       #parent-node: [#024] of node ..
 [#083]       #doc-node kernel